x-cellent/kubernetes-cluster-demo/README.md

 ### Comparisson
 - The provider-managed Kubernetes service reduces the time and effort required to administer and maintain a cluster by taking care of the master node.

-- You have more control over your cluster using self-managed Kubernetes (flexibility).
-You can use various cloud computing services and even you can use your own on-site infrastructure.
+- One has more control over the cluster using self-managed Kubernetes (flexibility).
+Also, one can use various cloud computing services as well as on-site infrastructure.

 In a nutshell:
   - Self managed solutions: